santibatte/dpa_2021/README.md

 1. Create a tunnel to the Processing machine:
    * Enable an inbound rule with your IP in the Processing machine.
 As an example, we will use our active processing machine address **ec2-54-201-9-79.us-west-2.compute.amazonaws.com**.
-   * Enable your the key you use to accesc *Bastión* EC2 among the authorized keys in the Processing machine.
+   * Enable the key you use to access *Bastión* EC2 among the authorized keys in the Processing machine.

 We recommend to have several terminals open to do the portfowarding: